-(2) The amounts shown reflect the possible payouts (at grant date fair value) for the LTPP Awards granted under the 2017 LTPP and RSU Grants awarded under the 2017 RSU Grant.
+The amounts shown reflect the possible payouts (at grant date fair value) for the LTPP Awards granted under the 2019 LTPP and 2019 Performance RSU Grants.
 The grant date fair value of these awards, based on the probable outcome of the relevant performance conditions as of the grant date (computed in accordance with ASC Topic 718) is the amount reported in the "Stock Awards" column of the Summary Compensation Table.
-No awards will be earned unless the Company's operating income Section 162(m) threshold for the performance period is met.
-For a description of the Section 162(m) thresholds, see "COMPENSATION DISCUSSION"

-AND ANALYSIS-Other Executive Compensation Policies and Guidelines-Section 162(m)."
-Once the threshold is met, the Named Executive Officers will be eligible to receive up to 200% of his or her 2017 LTPP target and up to 125% of his or her 2017 RSU Grant target.
-For a discussion of the 2017 Long-Term Incentive Program, see "COMPENSATION DISCUSSION AND ANALYSIS-Overview of Compensation Elements-Long-Term Incentives."
+Each Named Executive Officers will be eligible to receive up to a maximum of 200% of his or her 2019 LTPP target and up to 125% of his or her 2019 Performance RSU Grant target.
+For a discussion of the 2019 Long-Term Incentive Program, see "Executive Compensation-Compensation Properties of the 2019 Long-Term Incentive Program, see "Executive Compensation-Compensation Properties of the 2019 Long-Term Incentive Program, see "Executive Compensation-Compensation Properties of the 2019 Long-Term Incentive Program, see "Executive Compensation-Compensation" (2)